-The smart service and elegant décor suggest nothing ‘trainee’ about Charcoal Lane.
-The heavy black doors of the once-condemned building open onto a crisp, black and white dining room, punctuated simply by hand-crafted eel trap lighting and art commissions from Victorian indigenous artists.
+The handsome building was home to the Victorian Aboriginal Health Service until the late ‘90s.
+The once-condemned building’s heavy black doors open onto a crisp black and white dining room punctuated simply by eel trap lighting and art commissioned from Victorian Indigenous artists.